Skip to content

 Server keyblanksk_live_... from your dropkit dashboard.
 Required.

-StrategyMirrorMirror keeps the local file.
-Move deletes the original plus its thumbnails after the upload succeeds.
+StrategyMirrorMirror keeps local files alongside dropkit.
+Move deletes the original plus every thumbnail after they have all reached dropkit.

 Rewrite URLsonWhen on, attachment URLs and srcset return dropkit CDN URLs.
 Off keeps WP’s own /wp-content/uploads/ URLs.